OpenMined/.github/.github/pull_request_template.md

 ## Description
 Please include a summary of the change, the motivation, and any additionl context that will help others understand your PR.
 If it closes one or more open issues, [please tag them as described here](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

-## Type of Change
-Please apply relevant labels to your PR.
-The available labels for PRs are:

-- Type: Bug
-- Type: New Feature
-- Type: Improvement
-- Type: Refactor
-- Type: Testing
-- Type: Code Quality
-- Type: Documentation
-- Type: Research

 ## Affected Dependencies
 List any dependencies that are required for this change.